Educator Tools

 Think

-We often construct graphs exploring the relationships between price and demand in economics and sets of demographic data in geography.
+We often construct graphs exploring the relationships between prices and demand in economics and sets of demographic data in geography.

-Historical graphs add a dimension to traditional timelines by helping us explore the nature of significance and chronology (change over time) in rigorous and meaningful ways.
-We can see patterns over time and recognize that history is not an unbroken line of progress.
+Historical graphs add a dimension to traditional timelines by helping us explore the nature and significance of chronology (change over time) in meaningful ways.
+We can see patterns over time and recognize that history is not an unbroken line of progress or decline.

-Historical graphs push us to construct meaning from the graph through making connections between the abstract nature of data and the people and events that lay behind it.
+Historical graphs allow us to construct meaning by making connections between the abstract nature of data and the people and events that lay behind it.

 Do